Hydrophily

-(ii) Those that distribute it beneath the surface. e.g. seagrasses in which female flower remain submergered in water and pollen grains are released inside the water.
+(ii) Those that distribute it beneath the surface. e.g. seagrasses in which female flower remain submerged in water and pollen grains are released inside the water.

 Surface pollination

 Surface pollination is more frequent, and appears to be a transitional phase between wind pollination and true hydrophily.
 In these the pollen floats on the surface and reaches the stigmas of the female flowers as in Hydrilla, Callitriche, Ruppia, Zostera, Elodea.
 In Vallisneria the male flowers become detached and float on the surface of the water; the anthers are thus brought in contact with the stigmas of the female flowers.
 Surface hydrophily has been observed in several species of Potamogeton as well as some marine species.

 Submerged pollination

 Species exhibiting true submerged hydrophily include Najas, where the pollen grains are heavier than water, and sinking down are caught by the stigmas of the extremely simple female flowers, Posidonia australis or Zostera marina and Hydrilla.